cdot65/pan-os-upgrade/docs/user-guide/python/getting-started.md

 ## Next Steps

 With `pan-os-upgrade` successfully installed in your virtual environment, the next step is to configure the library for use with your firewall.
-Visit the [Configuration Guide](configuration.md) to learn how to set up and configure `pan-os-upgrade` for your specific needs.
+Visit the [Python Execution Guide](execution.md) to learn how to set up and configure `pan-os-upgrade` for your specific needs.